ehasunulislam/sylphara-backend/Readme.md

 ### ⭐ If you found this project useful, consider giving it a star.

-Built with ❤️ using Next.js, Express, PostgreSQL, Prisma & OpenRouter.
+Built with ❤️ using Node, Express, PostgreSQL, Prisma & OpenRouter.

 </div>